 When you wake up in the morning, if you go for a five minute run, you put one marble into the “success” bucket.
 If you decide to sleep in and skip the run, you put a marble in the “failure” bucket.

 Every day, you make these kinds of decisions in your life.
 You either put a marble in the success bucket or the failure bucket and its up to you to focus on one or the other.

 Psst.
-Check out my FREE 10 Day Self Care Challenge here.
+Check out my Free 10 Day Self-Care challenge.